productiveme/node-deployment/README.md

 Rename and update your wp-config.php as normal from wp-config-sample.php.

-**TODO:** Add special notes on how to setup MySQL RDS and connection strings
+**TODO:** Add extra notes on how to setup MySQL RDS and connection strings

 First enable the option to install Network by adding the following line to the wp-config.php file just before "That's all, stop editing!" comment.
 ```